pjwilcoxen/runBenMAP/README.md

 ### About this script

 BenMAP's command line mode is helpful when it is necessary to run a large number of analyses.
 For example, one might wish to examine the impacts of 10 policy scenarios affecting two pollutants in 6 different years.
-However, that potentially requires dozens of `ctlx` that can be tedious to build and run by hand.
+However, that potentially requires dozens of `ctlx` files that can be tedious to build and run by hand.
 This script automates that for CMAQ output by building and running the `ctlx` files based instructions in a few small JSON files.